disponibile anche in italiano

 A short note on method

-The hostcount analysis is based on surveys published by Network Wizards.
-The most recent update (December 2007) was published in February 2008.
-“Hostcount” is the number of internet hosts in each country.
-Of course that relates to the country in which an internet domain is registered, not necessarily to the physical location of the server.
-A host is an active and permanent IP number, i.e. a functioning service directly connected to the internet.
+The hostcount analysis is based on the Internet Domain Survey.
+The most recent IDS update (June 2011) was published in September 2011.
+“Hostcount“ is the number of internet hosts in each country.
+Of course that relates to the country in which an internet domain is registered. not necessarily to the physical location of the server.
+A host is an active and permanent IP number. i.e. a functioning service directly connected to the internet.

-This is the growth of internet hostcount from 1981 to 2007 according to the worldwide internet domain survey.
+This is the growth of hostcount from 1981 to 2010 according to the worldwide internet domain survey.

 1981 – 213